 Colombian coffee comes from a rich history back to the 1730s.
 UNESCO has declared regions of Colombia as a world heritage site for its coffee landmark.
 Flavors from these regions of Colombia encompass flavors with a combination of mellow acidity and rich caramel.

 You can find Colombian coffee everywhere.
-If you are a fan of coffee and coffee history, you will enjoy this story of the Colombian coffee culture and its rich flavors from regions.
+If you are a fan of coffee and coffee history, you will enjoy this story of Colombian coffee culture and its rich flavors from different regions.